dekeh1/CS-443/Syllabus.md

 	1.	**WSU Gmail** – You must check your WSU Gmail account on a regular basis.
 We will be using a class Listserv to comm3nicate, and you will be subscribing to OpenMRS mailing lists.
 	2. 	**GitHub** – We will use GitHub to host our projects.
 	3.	**Tutorials and articles** – I will suggest, and you will research on your own, tutorials and articles for you to learn new technologies and techniques we need.
+	4. **WReSTT-CyLE** – Web-based Repository of Software Testing Tutorials: A Cyber-learning Environment, that seeks to provide students and instructors with guided access to vetted Learning Objects (LOs) in the area of software testing.

 ## Where Does This Course Lead?
 * CS 448 Software Development Capstone